bryanwhiting/blog/_templates/link-to-file.md

     !excludedDirectories.some(dir => file.path.includes(dir))
 );

+// Sort filtered files by modified date in descending order filteredFiles.sort((a, b) => b.stat.mtime - a.stat.mtime);

 // Create a list of full file paths for the suggester let fileFullPaths = filteredFiles.map(file => file.path);